Gamification in recruiting

 However, as the mission to make recruitment fun continued, gamification started to take flight.
 It went stratospheric in late 2010 and then became the talent acquisition agenda of many organizations globally.
 Now more than ever, organizations are increasingly using this weapon in the war for talent.

 Plus, the practice of recruitment gamification has also significantly expanded since then.
-In hiring, gamified assessments are now being used to discern a candidate’s personality traits that could determine how well they’ll perform in a certain role, as well as assessing their skills and abilities for a particular position – all while improving the candidate experience.
+In hiring, gamified assessments are now being used to discern a candidate’s personality traits that could determine how well they will perform in a certain role, as well as assessing their skills and abilities for a particular position – all while improving the candidate experience.

 Why Gamification in Recruiting: The Indispensable Ingredient in Your Recruitment Recipe